Top Things to Do in Guangzhou: Best Activities & Must-Sees

 🏘️Must-Visit Districts in Guangzhou

-You'll soon discover once you arrive, Guangzhou is one of China's largest cities!
+Once you arrive, you'll soon discover that Guangzhou is one of China's largest cities!
 It spans an area of approximately 7,434.4 km²!
 But don't worry, you'll find most of the must-see attractions concentrated in just a few districts.
 Here are our top picks for districts you absolutely can't miss!

 Haizhu: Riverside Views and Local Guangzhou Life